kstolen0/kstolen0.github.io/_posts/2024-03-18-floating-point-numbers.md

 This results in `1100.1`.

-We then normalize the mantissa to get the exponent:
+I then normalize the mantissa to get the exponent:

 `1100.1 = 1.1001*2^3`

-Determine the biased exponent by adding the number of non-signed bits to the exponent value.
+I get the biased exponent by adding the number of non-signed bits to the exponent value.

 `3 + 15 = 18 = 10010`

-Removing the leading `1`  from the mantissa results in:
+The format assumes a leading `1` in the mantissa so I can ignore it.
+This results in:

 `0 10010 1001000000`